 – Optimistic salesman outperform their pessimistic colleagues by far.

-– Optimistic sport teams do better.
+– Optimistic sports teams do better.

 – Optimistic children are more successful.

 – Optimism can even enhance your health and immune system.

 Please note that there are not only advantages, like everything in life, there are disadvantages to optimism too.

 Pessimists tend to be way more realistic and accurate about future outcomes.
 Optimists often have an unrealistic worldview.
 While this can be helpful in many situations, as optimists will often try harder for a longer period of time, this unrealistic approach can be harmful in high-stake situations.